Bears-R-Us/arkouda/pydoc/developer/BENCHMARK.md

 The `benchmarks` section contains one entry for every benchmark that gets ran.
 For a full build, this will result in 350 entries.
 Each entry contains the name of the benchmark and a group name that allows for easy association between related benchmarks.

-The results for the benchmarks can be found within the provided benchmark storage path, which by default is within a directory found in `//benchmark_v2/.benchmarks`.

 The below JSON is the output from the above example `python3 -m pytest -c benchmark.ini --benchmark-autosave --benchmark-storage=file://benchmark_v2/.benchmarks -k bench_encode --size=100`